MHaroonBaig/MotionKit/README.md

     motionKit.getAccelerometerValues(interval: 1.0){
         (x:Double, y:Double, z:Double) in
-        // Do whatever you want with the x, y and z values println("X: \(x) Y: \(y) Z \(z)")
+        //Do whatever you want with the x, y and z values println("X: \(x) Y: \(y) Z \(z)")
         ....
       }